SMG-Group/smg-gdt-bi-hiring-challenge/README.md

 ```

 Resources the candidate requires for a local setup are contained withing the `candidate` folder:
-- `answers` - target location for the main assets used in the PR provided by the candidate;
+- `answers` - target location for the main assets used in the PR provided by the candidate. **Please include the output results of the queries in .csv format under the answers folder.**;
 - `data` - flat files organized in a star schema, to be consumed and processed in search for answers;
 - `questions` - containing tasks to be tackled;
 - `utils` - a quick helper script to initiate a duckdb instance.
 Its usage is optional, can be ignored, modified, extended or replaced... candidate's choice.